 I retreated back to Starbucks.
 I felt horrible for walking away from the stage only halfway through the rally, but it was a matter of self preservation.
 Someone jumped in front of me on my way to warm shelter, apparently he had been following me across the square trying to catch me.
 He was a man that I hadn't spoken to, but had overhead me talking about our stories of 10th Amendment campaigns, protesting in Washington and of course Congressman Frank.
 All he wanted was to shake my hand and thank us for what we were doing.
 I was completely speechless.
 I think I got out a "Thank you," I really hope I did.
 If that gentlemen ever visits this site I can't express how taken aback I was at what he said.
 Again, thank you so much.

 Now it was at this point I made it back into Starbucks and sucked down the biggest cup of hot coffee they sold.
 It was standing room only as so many others were trying to warm up and dry off.
-I was only expecting to duck inside for a few minutes, or at least until I stopped shivering, but, within in minutes, I found myself speaking to a very13 patriotic and articulate young woman who seemed to be on a first name basis with everyone who walked through the door.
+I was only expecting to duck inside for a few minutes, or at least until I stopped shivering, but, within in minutes, I found myself speaking to a very patriotic and articulate young woman who seemed to be on a first name basis with everyone who walked through the door.
 Our conversation about other tea parties and protests we've attended drew the attention of other rally attendees.
-Before I realized it the rally was over and I had spoken with well over a 14 dozen different people from all walks of live, all united in their love of this country and their fear that we're heading into some very dark times ahead (well, that and the camaraderie that comes from shared misery).
+Before I realized it the rally was over and I had spoken with well over a dozen different people from all walks of live, all united in their love of this country and their fear that we're heading into some very dark times ahead (well, that and the camaraderie that comes from shared misery).
 EVERYONE was soaked to the bone and freezing, which I consider to be a good thing, it made for a great ice breaker.
 Again though, I can't stress enough how fantastic the conversations were.
 One gentlemen I spoke with about everything under the sun until well after everyone had left both Starbucks and the protest.
 It was after our conversation ended and I was heading back out that I saw the quintessential message of the day, propped behind a trash can in of all places a Starbucks.

 I realized heading back into Foley Square just how much I lost track of time.
 There were only a few workers left taking apart some fencing, and that was it.